alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws.md

 ### Preprocessing and feature extraction

-The `DS-CNN` keyword spotting model that is used with the Code Samples expects audio data to be preprocessed in a specific way before performing an inference.
+The `MicroNet` keyword spotting model that is used with the Code Samples expects audio data to be preprocessed in a specific way before performing an inference.

 Therefore, this section aims to provide an overview of the feature extraction process used.